h102136/s2geometry_dart/README.md

 ## Porting plan

 1. Target:

-    - functional completeness: Dart version should be able to implement all the functions in JavaScript version
+    - Functional completeness: Dart version should be able to implement all the functions in JavaScript version

-    - convenience of use: Improve the convenience of use and ensure that users can use the package easily without a deep understanding of the internal implementation.
+    - Convenience of use: Improve the convenience of use and ensure that users can use the package easily without a deep understanding of the internal implementation.

 2. Preparation and analysis:
-    - due to that all function on Javascript version was combined as one script, so the script was split into several functions to improve maintainability.
+    - Due to that all function on Javascript version was combined as one script, so the script was split into several functions to improve maintainability.

-    - code test cases for each function to ensure the availability of each function through testing.
+    - Code test cases for each function to ensure the availability of each function through testing.

 3. Process of porting:
     - port modules step by step